 ...slightly behind the bottom of the swing arc.

-This is why you should play all stock shots off the ground under the logo of our shirt or the left ear.
+This is why the golf ball position for all stock shots off the ground is under the logo of our shirt or the left ear.

-Having constant ball position in golf allows for clean contact every time.
+Having a constant golf ball position allows for clean contact every time.

 The Driver Golf Ball Position